 During the year to April 2016, the average price of apartments in Tallinn, Estonia’s capital, increased 1.92% (2.75% inflation-adjusted) to €1,590 per square meter (sq. m), a sharp slowdown from an annual rise of 7.44% in the same period last year, according to Ober Haus Real Estate Advisors.
 During the latest quarter, apartment prices in Tallinn rose by 2.85% (1.46% inflation-adjusted).

 This is in line with figures released by Statistics Estonia, which shows that the average purchase price of dwellings in the whole country rose by a meager 0.81% (1.22% inflation-adjusted) in the first quarter of 2016 from a year earlier, to €1,041 per sq. m.
 This was far from the y-o-y rise of 11.1% (12.1% inflation-adjusted) in Q1 2015 and the lowest annual price increase since Q2 2010.

-However, the national figures do not reflect the movements of house prices in each of the country’s major cities during the year to end-Q1 2015:
+However, movements of house prices in each of the country’s major cities during the year to end-Q1 2016 vary considerably:

-Estonia’s housing market is expected to remain robust this year, according to local property experts.
+Estonia’s housing market is expected to slow further this year, amidst modest economic growth, according to local property experts.

 Estonia’s housing market was in continuous boom from 2000 to 2007.
 This was due to the following factors: